Summer and winter schools

 It may be possible to gain credit for some courses towards your University of Auckland programme when participating in an overseas summer or winter school.
 You will need to discuss this with your faculty.
 The different processes are listed below, depending on whether you participate in a short-term exchange or short-term study abroad programme.

-Summer and winter schools will be listed usually by April and September on Via TRM.
+Summer and winter schools will be listed usually by April and September on the University of Auckland's learning abroad portal.

 Short-term exchange programmes

 Some exchange partners may offer tuition fee waivers, which means you do not pay tuition fees to the exchange partner, but you are responsible for other costs such as travel and accommodation.
+For partners who do not offer tuition fee waivers, you will be enrolled in an exchange course on SSO and pay tuition fees to the University of Auckland.
 A nomination is required from 360 International as this will count as a short-term exchange.

 360 International will process the credit transfers for short-term exchanges.
 Students are required to complete a course approval form, seek approval from the faculty and submit the completed form to 360 International.
 The course approval form can be found under supporting documentation.